veenaledi/Auraly/README.md

 Our final cleaned dataset had a set of 80,000 from 277,938 records. with 33, 030 outliers removed.

-### 3.3 Cleaned Data

-Our cleaned data was saved into a csv called 'cleaned_music_data.csv'

  ## 4. Further EDA